opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (4) In granting interested persons the permission to attend hearings in a Family Justice Court, the Court may, in its discretion, impose the necessary conditions to be complied with.

-## 88. Electronic filing of documents and authorities for use in Court
+## 88. Electronic filing of documents and authorities for use in Court generally

 ***Time for filing of documents***